George Kittle: 2021 season

 On October 9, 2021, Kittle was placed on injured reserve with a calf injury.
 He was activated on November 6.
-On November 8, in his return game, Kittle caught six passes for 101 yards and a touchdown in a loss to the Cardinals.
-In Week 13, he had nine receptions for 181 yards and two touchdowns in a 30–23 loss to the Seattle Seahawks.
-In Week 14, he had 13 receptions for 151 yards and one touchdown in a 26–23 win over the Bengals, earning National Football Conference (NFC) Offensive Player of the Week.
-Overall, Kittle finished the 2021 season with 71 receptions for 910 receiving yards and six touchdowns in 14 games.
-He earned his third career Pro Bowl nomination.
+The next day, Kittle caught six passes for 101 yards and a touchdown in a 31–17 loss to the Cardinals.
+In the next game against the Rams on Monday Night Football, he recorded five receptions for 50 yards and a touchdown during the 31–10 victory.
+The following week against the Jaguars, Kittle had four receptions for 34 yards and a touchdown in the 30–10 road victory.

+During a Week 13 30–23 road loss to the Seattle Seahawks, Kittle caught nine passes for 181 yards and two touchdowns.
+In the next game against the Bengals, he had 13 receptions for 151 yards and a touchdown during the 26–23 road victory.
+Kittle was named NFC Offensive Player of the Week for his performance.
+The following week against the Falcons, he led the 49ers in receiving with six receptions for 93 yards in the 31–13 victory.